dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/screenreader.md

 # Screen readers

-In order for screen reader users to be able to properly navigate and access content, you need to plan navigation and contentent presentation with screen readers in mind.
+In order for screen reader users to be able to properly navigate and access content, you need to architect and develop navigation and content presentation with screen readers in mind.

 To avoid much work afterwards, make sure you actually check your application with a screen reader **regularly during development**.